 Aside from the 17 resorts listed above, Washington also has some heli skiing and cat skiing options to traverse the swatch of backcountry terrain that the mountain wonderland state has to offer.
 The most popular outlets offering these kinds of packages are North Cascade Heli Skiing and Cascade Powder Guides.

 The North Cascades are truly one of North America’s best kept secrets and if you have the guts to explore backcountry options, there’s no better place to do it (except perhaps Alaska).

-It’s a place where if you travel to explore the skiing, you might never leave.
+It’s a place where if you travel to explore its skiing, you might never leave.
 A true Pacific Northwest mountain haven.